UofI-CDACS/scarecro-system/docs/messages.md

 # Messages

 Any type of message packet send through the SCARECRO system must have a message configuration attached to it in order for it to be routed and parsed effectively.
-Message configurations live

 ## Message Configuration
 Message configurations are located here: